mateeeeeee/DirectHook/README.md

 # DirectHook
-DirectHook is a library designed for intercepting and modifying Direct3D API function calls.
+DirectHook is a library designed for intercepting and modifying DirectX API function calls.

 Supported APIs: D3D9, D3D10, D3D11, D3D12, DirectDraw 7.

+## TODO
+ - Add support for newer interfaces of DirectX classes which provide more methods that can be hooked (e.g. `IDXGISwapChain1` vs `IDXGISwapChain`)
+ - Consider adding support for non-DirectX graphics APIs such as OpenGL and Vulkan

 ## Example
 For each supported API, the Samples folder includes a simple DLL that hooks a few of the API functions, along with an application whose calls are intercepted by the DLL.